The Rise and Fall of a Bitcoin Kingpin

 Karpeles was the accidental emperor of bitcoin, a hapless geek who, as much to his own surprise as others’, became the most powerful lord of digital cash.
 During his reign, bitcoin, the leading form of virtual currency, rose in value from approximately a quarter to more than $1,200.
 The Wall Street Journal estimated that at one point Mt.
 Gox was processing 80 percent of all bitcoin transactions in the world.
 At its peak, the company traded more than $4 million a month.
 Tyler Winklevoss — one of the famed twins who sued Mark Zuckerberg over the founding of Facebook for a $65 million settlement and is among the bullish investors in digital money — says Mt.
 Gox was “the most important and prominent property in bitcoin.”

 But in February 2014, it was discovered that a half-billion dollars worth of bitcoins simply vanished from Karpeles’ exchange, leaving customers around the world unable to withdraw their funds.
 It’s the largest online heist in history.
 (Estimates vary on the exact amount.
 Many have reported $450 million; Karpeles says it could be as high as $650 million.)
 Some — including even those who worked closely with Karpeles — suspected it was an inside job.
-“We had an ongoing joke: ‘Take pizza to Mark when he’s in jail,’ ” Ashley Barr, the first employee at Mt.
+“We had an ongoing joke: ‘Take pizza to Mark when he’s in jail,’?”
+Ashley Barr, the first employee at Mt.
 Gox, tells me.
 “We always assumed that was where he’d end up.”

 The Japanese police arrested Karpeles for allegedly padding his digital accounts with $1 million worth of fake bitcoins and fleecing another $8.9 million from Mt.
 Gox customer deposits.
 He’s still being investigated for what, if any, role he had in the disappearance of the half-billion in bitcoins.